wtnwin111/interview/src/com/interview/books/ccinterview/README.md

             4. shrink leftEnd to element[i] < min, shrink rightBegin to element[j] > max, find the range of mid. return the range of mid.
             Since right-left is increasing and left-right is decreasing order, 1&2 1 times, 3&4 1 times = 2 times.

+28. [String] Given any integer, print an English phrase that describes the integer (e.g. "One Thousand, Two Hundred Thirty Four").

+    *HINT: recursion on thousand/million/billion, different method of number < 1000.
+Careful about teens and tens.*

+        digits = {"One", "Two", "Three", "Four", "Five", "Six", "Seven", "Eight", "Nine"};
+        teens = {"Eleven", "Twelve", "Thirteen", "Fourteen", "Fifteen", "Sixteen", "Seventeen", "Eighteen", "Nineteen"};
+        tens = {"Ten", "Twenty", "Thirty", "Forty", "Fifty", "Sixty", "Seventy", "Eighty", "Ninety"};
+        bigs = {"", "Thousand", "Million", "Billion"};

+29. **[DP] Given a dictionary, design an algorithm to find the optimal way of unconcatenating a sequence of words.**
+    In this case, the optimal is defined to be the parsing which minimizes the number of unrecognized sequences of characters.
+    For example "jesslookedjustliketimherbrother", parsed as "JESS looked just like TIM her brother", JESS and TIM is unrecognized sequences marked as CAPITAL.

+    *HINT: TrieTree and Memo DP.*

+        memo[start]: record the tokenized result of substring(start). during the tokenize, consider three case:
+            1. substring(start, end) is a word, so it can break, and continue to (end, end + 1) and extend (start, end + 1) return a better solution with min unrecognized characters.
+            2. substring(start, end) is not a word, but it's a suffix of other word, need extend (start, end + 1)
+            3. substring(start, end) is not a word and not a suffix, mark current word to UPPERCASE.
+        Need extend TrieTree to support partialMatch to check suffix.

+30. [Math] Write function to add two numbers without using + or any arithmetic operators.

+    *HINT: use bit manipulation, calculate sum and carry separately.*

+31. [Math] Write a method to shuffle a deck of cards[1-52] perfectly.

+    *HINT: generate from right-left, for i-th element, generate random int r [0-i], swap(r, i).*

+        for i-th element, if could have
+            1/i+1 (i-position swap) + i+1/i+2 (i+1 position swap) + i+2/i+3 ... + n-1/n (n-position) = 1/n
+        It's a perfect shuffle.

+32.